 - Smokes that come out of factories- Due to a large number of factories, chimneys omit a lot of poisonous smoke that is harmful to inhale.
 It irritates the Asthma people to breathe.

-- Pet danders– Pet dander’s is composed with tiny skin shed of cats, birds, dogs and other pet animals we have around us.
+- Pet danders– Pet dander’s is composed with tiny skin shed of cats, birds, dogs, and other pet animals we have around us.
 Their furs and tiny feathers can be seen under a microscope, causing allergic reactions to Asthma.

 - Strong perfumes- Persons who are allergic to strong scents or room deodorizer keep on sneezing until it exists.
 A research study shows that scented products are irritating and allergic.
 Asthma persons are sensitive and find it more problematic to inhale.

 - Air pollution- Air pollution is another cause of allergic Asthma.
 It comes from different sources, such as man-made factories and natural changes in the atmosphere.
-It includes volcanic ash, dust particles, fires & fumes, smokes coming out of chimneys and more.
+It includes volcanic ash, dust particles, fires & fumes, smokes coming out of chimneys, and more.
 Due to this, the condition of the Asthma patient worsens.
-A recent study found that most of the people suffer Asthma on high pollution levels.
+A recent study found that most of the people suffer from Asthma on high pollution levels.